zhguokai/askbot-devel/askbot/doc/source/askbot-as-reusable-django-application.rst

 Askbot as reusable django application
 =====================================

+url_errors = list()
+if handler500 != 'askbot.views.meta.server_error':
+    url_errors
 Askbot can be used both as as dedicated site and as an application within a larger site.
 There are still issues to resolve to make askbot a truly reusable app, but some are already solved.

-This page is a guide for using askbot as an independent app and it is somewhat technical.
+This page is a guide for using askbot alongside other django applications.

 Before going into the detail, please remember that there is a self-test management command::